top of page

 It is important to remember that while mugwort has many promising uses, scientific evidence is still limited.
 Always consult a healthcare provider before starting any new herbal treatment, especially if you are pregnant, nursing, or have allergies.

-Here at Hoot'n Nanny Holler I create Organic Mugwort Tinctures, along with several other botanical tinctures.
-The Mugwort Tincture comes in in 2 oz, 4 oz and 6 oz bottles, which can be purchased by clicking here.
+Here at Hoot'n Nanny Holler, I create Organic Mugwort Tinctures, along with several other botanical tinctures.
+The Mugwort Tincture comes in 2 oz, 4 oz, and 6 oz bottles, which can be purchased by clicking here.
 I can also custom blend the tinctures to create personalized remedies.
 But if you want to make your own, keep reading.
 It's actually quite simple, but does take some time.

 How to Make Mugwort Tinctures at Home